febryardiansyah/base-sniper-bot/README.md

 # Febry's Defi Bot 🎯

 A powerful TypeScript bot that monitors the Base blockchain for new token launches with high liquidity and sends real-time alerts to Telegram.
-Perfect for identifying early investment opportunities and tracking large transactions.
+(Project refactored to be Base-only; prior Solana expansion plan removed.)

 ## Features 🚀